Niagara Park railway station

 Niagara Park railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the northern Central Coast suburb of Niagara Park opening in October 1902 as Tundula.
 On 27 November 1902 it was renamed Niagara Park.

 The station was upgraded in August 2021 with lifts added to the existing footbridge.

 Platforms and services

 Niagara Park has one island platform with two faces.
-It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.
-Peak-hour services travel from Central to Wyong via the North Shore line.
+It is serviced by Sydney Trains Intercity Central Coast & Newcastle Line services travelling between Sydney Central, Wyong and Newcastle.